 Probablistic Models are a great way to understand the trends that can be derived from the data and create predictions for the future.
 As one of the first topics that is taught in Machine Learning, the importance of probabilistic models is understated.
 These models provide a foundation for the machine learning models to understand the prevalent trends and their behavior.

-To learn more about probabilistic models and other crucial machine learning topics, check out Simplilearn’s Professional Certificate Program In AI And Machine Learning.
+To learn more about probabilistic models and other crucial machine learning topics, check out Simplilearn’s AIML Course.
 Created in collaboration with Purdue and IBM, the program has been designed as an intense Bootcamp to help you understand important concepts such as Statistics, ML, neural networks, Natural Language Processing and Reinforcement Learning.
 Start your dream career today!

 1. What are probabilistic models in machine learning?